 A Linguistics and Phonetics degree will equip you with a wide range of skills.
 You’ll be able to study different approaches — some will be arts-focused and others more science-oriented, which means you have the opportunity to develop skills in a number of areas that employers highly value.

-What do Linguistics and Phonetics graduates do?
+What can I do with a Linguistics and Phonetics degree?

 Our graduates have gone into a range of careers, including:

 - academic research

 - Trinity McQueen

 Many graduates have also pursued further training for careers, such as law and teaching, or studied a postgraduate qualification in directly related fields such as speech and language therapy, forensic linguistics and speech and language technology either at Leeds or elsewhere.

 An MA by Research in Linguistics and Phonetics is often used to prepare for PhD study in the field.

 You’ll benefit from bespoke support and opportunities in the School with access to the activities and expertise of the award-winning University Careers Centre.

 The annual languages careers day welcomes graduates back to Leeds to share their tips for successful careers and discuss real-world experiences.
 Workshops and events throughout the year focus on developing language skills and provide network opportunities with graduate recruiters looking to recruit graduates with your skills and expertise.